rackerlabs/technical-blog/_posts/2015-08-19-2015-introducing-rackspace.net.md

 <!-- more -->

 ## Roadmap ##
-Rackspace.NET is built on top of [OpenStack.NET](http://openstacknetsdk.org), as many of Rackspace's solutions use OpenStack.
+Rackspace.NET is built on top of [OpenStack.NET](http://openstacknetsdk.org), because many of Rackspace's solutions use OpenStack.
 We are in the process of moving Rackspace specific solutions out of OpenStack.NET.
 When this migration is completed, OpenStack.NET v2.0 will be pure OpenStack and Rackspace.NET v1.0 pure Rackspace.

-The full roadmap is outlined in the project's [beta milestones][rackspacenet-milestones].
+The project's [beta milestones][rackspacenet-milestones] outline the full roadmap.
 Here's a peek at the first few releases:

 * [v0.1][rackspacenet-0.1] - Cloud Networks.
 This coincides with the release of [OpenStack.NET v1.5.0][openstacknet-1.5] with support for OpenStack Networking v2.